benjaminrose/csv2deluxetable/readme.md

 10, 11, 12
 # This is the title of the csv file
 ```
 All non-data rows need to start with `#`.
 Row one is the data column name.
 Row two is the units.
-Both of these will end up in the deluxetable `\tablehead{}` tag The final row is the table title or caption.
+Both of these will end up in the deluxetable `\tablehead{}` tag.
+The final row is the table title or caption.
 This will end up in the deluxetable `\tablecaption{}` tag.

 More details of the format of the csv to come.